Two-Class Neural Network

 Classification using neural networks is a supervised learning method, and therefore requires a tagged dataset, which includes a label column.
 For example, you could use this neural network model to predict binary outcomes such as whether or not a patient has a certain disease, or whether a machine is likely to fail within a specified window of time.

-After you define the model, train it by providing a tagged dataset and the model as an input to Train Model.
+After you define the model, train it by providing a tagged dataset and the model as an input to Train Model or to Tune Model Hyperparameters.
 The trained model can then be used to predict values for new inputs.

 More about neural networks